Stillwater’s Rob Walker: The Technician

 In the Stillwater story, Rob's presence is a kind of humble through‑line.
 He was there when Warner Robins kids turned riffs into Capricorn records, there when "Mind Bender" nudged the band toward national recognition, there when the phone stopped ringing, and there again when reunions and second acts bring the music back to local stages and small restaurants.

-For fans who approach him with old LPs and new questions, he offers a rare chance to meet someone whose long life in music, stretching from a military base in Germany to Capricorn Studios to Air Force stages in New Hampshire and Japan to acoustic nights with an old friend, has left him softer, not harder.
+For fans who approach him with old LPs and new questions, he offers a rare chance to meet someone whose long life in music, from Germany to Capricorn Studios to New Hampshire and Japan, has left him softer, not harder.

-He listens carefully, smiles genuinely, and makes you feel, in that moment, like the most important person in the room.
+He listens, smiles genuinely, and makes you feel, in that moment, like the most important person in the room.

 It's a gift.
 And like his guitar playing, he offers it without making a show of it.